VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 ## Integrate into your project

+### This task is for racing game only.
+If you are developing a pool game, please go to next section (Look around camera).
 This is an optional task.
 The Skybox can not directly into your project (not just a copy-paste job!).
 The Skybox example project uses a stand-alone shader architecture.